Emmy the Great

 Emma-Lee Moss (born 4 November 1983), known by her stage name Emmy the Great, is an English singer-songwriter.
 She has released four studio albums, First Love, Virtue, Second Love and April / 月音.
-She sings in English and in Chinese.
+She sings in English, Cantonese, and Mandarin.

 Early life and education

 Moss was born in Hong Kong to an English father and a Chinese mother.
 Interested in music from a young age, she used to go by train to her nearest Tower Records shop so that she could buy the only non-Chinese music they had and, as a result, she developed a liking for bands such as Weezer, The Smashing Pumpkins, and The Lemonheads.
 A British citizen through her father, she moved with her family to London at the age of 11.

 Career

 Her first credited appearance was as a singer on the Lightspeed Champion album Falling Off the Lavender Bridge.